near the modern Intracoastal Waterway entering Mobile Bay in Alabama is evidence of a canal (red dots) excavated 1,400 years ago

 The main geographic rivalry was between advocates of improving transportation up the Potomac River through the Chesapeake and Ohio (C&O) Canal vs. supporters of improving transportation up the James River via the James River and Kanawha Canal.
 The goal was to steer western trade through the ports of Alexandria and Richmond.

-While business from Piedmont and Shenandoah farmers was desireable, the big prize was the business from the Ohio River Valley.
+While business from Piedmont and Shenandoah farmers was desirable, the big prize was the business from the Ohio River Valley.
 As Americans moved west across the Allegheny Mountains, they ended up in the Mississippi River watershed.
 Roads were poor, and wagons pulled by horses and mules could carry only a limited amount of material, but boats could float grain, lumber, whiskey, hides, and other western products downriver to New Orleans.
 Eastern seaports wanted to divert that traffic across the mountains to the Atlantic Coast.

 The C&O Canal, as planned, would have offered a water route from Pittsburgh to Alexandria.
 The James River and Kanawha Canal would have intercepted the Ohio River further downstream, at Point Pleasant, and sent traffic to Richmond.
 Both transportation initiatives were planned initially as a series of skirting canals that would bypass the main falls/rapids (such as Great Falls) while requiring boats to rely upon water in the main river channel for most of the distance - and both grew in ambition to be totally separate channels, parallel to the rivers, with expensive locks to manage the changes in elevation.